-The normal value is 70-170 mg/dl, this is a level for normal routine i.e not after a meal while in fasting the value is 65-110 mg/dl.
+The normal value is 70-170 mg/dl, this is a level for normal routine i.e. not after a meal while in fasting the value is 65-110 mg/dl.
 Below 50 mg/dl is a severely low level of blood glucose.

-That’s is a good question.
-The diabetic patient has always high glucose levels in their blood, a condition called hyperglycemia but when their glucose level may lead to hypoglycemia when the patient is taking too many diabetic medications, not eating enough food, exercising too much without taking any snack, waiting too long between meals and most important taking a high dose of insulin (because insulin convert the glucose to glycogen making blood glucose level low) lead to hypoglycemia which is treated instantly with glucose tablets.
+That’s a good question.
+The diabetic patient has always high glucose levels in their blood, a condition called hyperglycemia but when their glucose level may lead to hypoglycemia when the patient is taking too many diabetic medications, not eating enough food, exercising too much without taking any snacks, waiting too long between meals and most important taking a high dose of insulin (because insulin converts the glucose to glycogen making blood glucose level low) lead to hypoglycemia which is treated instantly with glucose tablets.

 What flavors of these tablets are available?

 Different flavors of these tablets are available as orange, grapes, raspberry, etc.

 Are there any other forms of these tablets available?

 Yes, these chewable sugar also come in gel, liquid, and powder forms.
 It works the same as glucose tablets do.

 It depends upon the condition of the patient, some take 2, some take 3 but The National Institute of Diabetes and Digestive and Kidney Diseases (NIDDK) suggests that 4 glucose tablets are appropriate when the blood glucose level is below 70 mg/dl.